ShuDataScience/Cyclistic-Bikeshare-Capstone/README.md

 The three key recommendations for the marketing campaign:

 1. From the location perspective:
-The marketing campaign can prioritize the most popular 7 locations, where the campaign will target more users, and more targeted customers.
+The marketing campaign(i.e. rolling ads on the stations) can prioritize the most popular 7 locations, where the campaign will target more users, and more targeted customers.

 2. From the target customers perspective:
-Provide more marketing campaign visibility (footage, frequency) at docked bike stations.
+Provide more marketing campaign visibility (i.e. billboard footage, rolling ads frequency) at docked bike stations.
 The users are 100% targeted customers.
+Digital advertisement and email campaign can be used to this group of users too.

 3. From the time perspective:

     a.
 Jun-Oct are the peak seasons.
 I recommend to increase budget spent in these months.
 The marketing campaingn will be viewed by more targeted customers (casual users).
+Digital advertisement and email campaign frequency can be increased.

     b.
 The casual users are more active (by 40% roughly) at the weekend.
 Increasing the marketing campaingn at the weekend, can increase the campaign exporsure to casual riders to increase the potential convertion rate from casual riders to annual memebers.